Lucho500/Digital-Plat-codex/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file in the project root and provide the required environment variables (see below).
+3. Copy `.env.example` to `.env` in the project root and provide the required environment variables (see below).
 4. Start the development server:
    ```bash
    npm run dev